Why Connect Google Drive to ownCloud?

 Add Google Drive and ownCloud

-Step 3: Tap “Cloud Sync” in the left bar and select “Real Time Sync” directly or in Options.
-Then choose Google Drive in the left box, ownCloud in the right box, and click “Sync Now”.
-All your operations on MultCloud to connect Google Drive to ownCloud are finished.
+Step 3: Tap “Cloud Sync” in the left bar, choose Google Drive in the left box, and ownCloud in the right box.
+Then, click "Sync Now" to start this task.

 Sync Google Drive to ownCloud